The Buckling and Clamped Plate Problems on Differential Forms: Eigenvalues of the buckling and clamped plate operators

 \subsection{General estimates}

-In this section, we prove general estimates between the first eigenvalues of the buckling and the clamped pate problems and other classical problems.
+In this subsection, we prove general estimates between the first eigenvalues of the buckling and the clamped plate problems and other classical problems.
 These estimates hold on $(M^n,g)$ without any extra assumption, except being a compact Riemannian manifold with smooth boundary.

-The first result of this part establishes a direct link between the buckling and the clamped plate problems. \begin{thm} On an $n$-dimensional compact Riemannian manifold $(M^n,g)$ with smooth boundary, we have $\Gamma_{1,p}<\Lambda_{1,p}^2$ for all $p\in\{0,\ldots,n\}$. \end{thm}
+The first result of this part establishes a direct link between the buckling and the clamped plate problems. \begin{Theorem} On an $n$-dimensional compact Riemannian manifold $(M^n,g)$ with smooth boundary, we have $\Gamma_{1,p}<\Lambda_{1,p}^2$ for all $p\in\{0,\dots,n\}$. \end{Theorem}

-Before giving the proof of this result, we first note that if $\omega$ is a $p$-form satisfying $\omega_{|_{\partial M}}=\nabla_\nu \omega_{|_{\partial M}}=0$ then it follows from the identity $\Delta=d\delta+\delta d$ and from an integration by parts that
+Before giving the proof of this result, we first note that if $\omega$ is a $p$-form satisfying $\omega_{|_{\partial M}}=\nabla_\nu \omega_{|_{\partial M}}=0$, then it follows from the identity $\Delta={\rm d}\delta+\delta {\rm d}$ and from an integration by parts~that

-and from (\ref{eq:laplacian}) that
+and from~(\ref{eq:laplacian}) that